 The damages you receive depend on the case and your situation.
 We can evaluate the situation to determine what you may be entitled to.

 Call Our Legal Team for Help with Your Slip and Fall Case

 As experienced slip and fall accident attorneys, you can count on us to help you file a claim and recover the full compensation you deserve.
-At Fetterman & Associates, P.A., we are here to help you with the legal aspect of your case while you focus on your recovery.
+At Fetterman Law, we are here to help you with the legal aspect of your case while you focus on your recovery.